Breast Cancer Action

 Breast Cancer Care is a registered charity which supports women with breast cancer and offers advice on all aspects of the disease.
 Its services include a national helpline, leaflets and fact sheets and a network of volunteers who can offer one to one support.

-A Californian-based breast cancer advocacy movement lobbying for improved treatment and services.
+Breast Cancer Fund A Californian-based breast cancer advocacy movement lobbying for improved treatment and services.
 In 2006, BCA produced a powerful report entitled “State of the Evidence” which examines the connection between the environment and breast cancer.
-This report can be downloaded from their website.
+This report was updated in 2017 and can be downloaded from their website.

 Breast Cancer Network Australia

 BCNA is an advocacy organisation which concentrates on the women themselves, making sure they receive the best treatment, information and support that they need.
 Click on their website to see the original field of women (pink ladies) and be prepared to be overwhelmed by the sheer volume of grassroots’ support this organisation has in Australia.

 Breast Cancer UK

 Breast CancerUK aims to identify and influence the research agenda in the areas of causes, prevention, and treatment of breast cancer, with particular emphasis on the involvement of those with breast cancer in the research process.
 Breast cancer patients are often the last to be considered when breast cancer issues are discussed.
 BCUK works to address this – a strategy that is reflected in its trustee membership – the majority of whom are ‘veteran’ breast cancer patients who have all been treated for the disease more than once.

 The No More Breast Cancer campaign argues that many cases of breast cancer are linked to cancer-causing agents in the environment and in our bodies, due to lifelong, low-level exposure to a cocktail of carcinogens and hormone disruptors both at home and at work.